Meta-analysis of Censored Adverse Events: Discussion

-The proposed Bayesian hierarchical model estimates the incidence probabilities using a one-stage approach.
-In contrast, meta-analysis of binary data is usually conducted using a two-stage approach \citep{deeks2002issues, simmonds2005meta}.
-The summary statistics are first separately calculated for each trial and then combined by an appropriate meta‐analysis model.
-However, the two-stage approach is likely to perform poorly in the first stage for each study due to the rarity of events \citep{burke2017meta}.
+The proposed Bayesian MAGEC modeling framework estimates the incidence probabilities using a one-stage approach.
+In contrast, a meta-analysis of binary data is usually conducted using a two-stage approach in the literature \citep{deeks2002issues, simmonds2005meta} - the summary statistics are first separately calculated for each trial and then combined by an appropriate meta‐analysis model.
+However, this two-stage approach is likely to perform poorly in the first stage of each study due to the rarity of events \citep{burke2017meta}.
 Alternatively, a one-stage approach is preferred as it delivers more exact statistical inference \citep{debray2013individual}.
-This also applies to the scenario of rare events with missing data, as confirmed in the simulation studies.

-The proposed general framework (\ref{eq1}) applies to a wide range of models.
-A typical data structure in meta-analysis includes binary patient outcome with missing treatment response information, where the interval boundaries specified by the range from the number of observed responses to the number of potential responses (response + missing) for each treatment \citep{white2008allowingA, white2008allowingB, higgins2008imputation}.
-The proposed Bayesian model implementation strategy could also be generalized to analyze other censored data structures outside of meta-analysis including time-to-event data with right-censoring, count data and ranking data \citep{johnson2013bayesian}.
-Further the proposed method can apply to many other fields such as behavior science \citep{baaaath2016estimating}, environmental science \citep{davies2017heritability} and food science \citep{busschaert2011hierarchical}.

-Incorporating individual patient-level data (IPD) in such meta-analysis of study-level / aggregated data (AD) can be a future direction of research.
-We can modify our current Bayesian model by using power priors \citep{ibrahim2000power} or commensurate priors \citep{hong2018power} when combining AD with IPD in the meta-analysis.
-In this work we only focused on the case of grade 3 or higher AEs being left censored when they happened at a frequency lower than pre-specified cutoff values.
-We can also extend to joint modeling of the correlated all-grade and grade 3 or higher AEs.
-Specifically, in estimation of the all-grade AEs in meta-analysis, right censoring may also occur when some studies only report grade 2 or higher AEs instead of all-grade AEs \citep{brahmer2010phase}, which can be simultaneously handled in our current framework.